GerritCodeReview/homepage/pages/design-docs/revert-submit/conclusion.md

 # Conclusion

-The solution described in [Solution - solution - Gal initial solution](solution-Gal.md) was chosen for the following reasons:
+The solution described in [Solution - solution - Gal's initial solution](/design-docs/revert-submit-solution-gal.html) was chosen for the following reasons:

 1. It is a simple solution that creates the necessary feature.